Hachi1/quicklook/README.md

 ==================================================================
 ```

-We see that we have a backward run of FLEXPART with mother and global mother and a smaller nested domain.
+We see that we have a backward run of FLEXPART with a global mother and a smaller nested domain.
 The output time step is 3 hours and we have 5 vertical levels 0-4.

 ### Plotting resuls ###

-Now when we know what we have, we can plot the results.
+Now, when we know what we have, we can plot the results.
 We run:

 ```bash
 $ python quic_look.py -i /home/users/radek/run_1/Output -t mother -m -l 0 4